-- Guide to getting traffic from Facebook (it’s basically pay to play now)
+- Guide to getting traffic from Facebook (it’s basically pay to play in 2017)

-- Guide to getting traffic from Reddit (high bounce rate, low conversions)
+- Guide to getting traffic from Reddit (high bounce rate, low conversions, but lots of traffic)

 Again, this is a huge subject.
 Sure, I have some basic guides about a few social sites, but there are also experts on each individual site and entire websites devoted to individual platforms.